Norden bombsight: System description

 On top of the device, to the right of the sight, were two final controls.
 The first was the setting for "trail", which was pre-set at the start of the mission for the type of bombs being used.
 The second was the "index window" which displayed the aim point in numerical form.
 The bombsight calculated the current aim point internally and displayed this as a sliding pointer on the index.
 The current sighting point, where the prism was aimed, was also displayed against the same scale.
 In operation, the sight would be set far in advance of the aim point, and as the bomber approached the target the sighting point indicator would slowly slide toward the aim point.
 When the two met, the bombs were automatically released.
 The aircraft was moving over 350 ft/s, so even minor interruptions in timing could dramatically affect aim.

 Early examples, and most used by the Navy, had an output that directly drove a Pilot Direction Indicator meter in the cockpit.
 This eliminated the need to manually signal the pilot, as well as eliminating the possibility of error.

-In U.S. Army Air Forces use, the Norden bombsight was attached to its autopilot base, which was in turn connected with the aircraft's autopilot.
+In US Army Air Forces use, the Norden bombsight was attached to its autopilot base, which was in turn connected with the aircraft's autopilot.
 The Honeywell C-1 autopilot could be used as an autopilot by the flight crew during the journey to the target area through a control panel in the cockpit, but was more commonly used under direct command of the bombardier.
 The Norden's box-like autopilot unit sat behind and below the sight and attached to it at a single rotating pivot.
 After control of the aircraft was passed to the bombardier during the bomb run, he would first rotate the entire Norden so the vertical line in the sight passed through the target.
 From that point on, the autopilot would attempt to guide the bomber so it followed the course of the bombsight, and pointed the heading to zero out the drift rate, fed to it through a coupling.
 As the aircraft turned onto the correct angle, a belt and pulley system rotated the sight back to match the changing heading.
 The autopilot was another reason for the Norden's accuracy, as it ensured the aircraft quickly followed the correct course and kept it on that course much more accurately than the pilots could.